briansimiyuj/doctor-appointment-app/README.md

       3. Create a ModalBody component and mount it on the Manage Appointment Modal component
       4. Create a StatusManagement component and mount it on the ModalBody component

+  ### Status Management Component

+    Status Management Component will be used to mark the appointment as completed.

+      1. Retrieve handleMarkAsComplete function from complete appointment hook
+      2. Create a button and attach handleMarkAsComplete as an onClick event handler

   #### Complete Appointment Hook

     Complete Appointment Hook will be used to handle the completion of an appointment and update the appointment status accordingly.